ShadowTitan123/DailyTasks/README.md

 # DailyTasks
-Add and Store Tasks on your Browswe
+Add and Store Tasks on your Browser

+#Technology Stack
+Html/Css
+VanillaJS
+LocalStorage for Storage